-We ended up in a small town we have never been to before.
-The first order of business was to stop at the grocery store and get some food for everyone.
+We decided to take a family vacation and go visit Florida for a few weeks.
+We ended up in a small town we have never been to before and the first order of business was to stop at the grocery store and get some food for everyone.
 I pulled into the parking lot and got the children out of the van.
 After I got the baby out of the van, FarmGirl said to me, “Mama, I think I just saw your friend in the parking lot.
 The one from Planet Mommyhood.
 Does she live around here?”
 I wasn't sure where she lived, but it turned out that we had indeed spotted Jenn Hoskins from Planet Mommyhood!
 She saw us too, and we ended up getting together with her, Kristen (also from Planet Mommyhood) and another homeschooling Mom in the area for a playdate.
 (As an aside to my story, between 4 moms and all our children, there were 25 people at our playdate!
 Later, Papa the Farmer said to me, “We've been here 3 days.
 HOW did you meet all these people?!”

 With so many new friends we had a really wonderful time and I was feeling refreshed when it was time to leave.
-BUT, on our last day there we decided to stop at the beach one last time to enjoy the scenery and let the children say “goodbye” to the beach before we had to leave a couple of hours later.
+As we began driving out of Florida we decided to stop at the beach for just a few minutes one last time to enjoy the scenery and let the children say “goodbye” to the sea.
+There were people around, it was daylight and it never crossed my mind that we might run into a problem.
+We parked the van and locked it since it was packed full of everything we had with us.
+Then we ran over the beach for a few last minutes of fun.

-Well… when we got back to the car, my window had been smashed (see the picture above) and everything in the passenger's seat was stolen.
-(The car was PACKED since we were on our way home.)
+Well… when we got back to the van, my window had been smashed and everything in the passenger's seat was stolen.
+(Remember, the car was PACKED since we were on our way home.)
 There had been quite a few bags at my feet and they had all been taken.
 Later when we took inventory to figure out what was gone, this is what was missing:

-- my favorite (but mostly empty) purse with a moderate amount of cash for travelling
+- my favorite (but mostly empty) purse with a moderate amount of cash for traveling

 - my Kindle (which was nothing too fancy, but it was an older model with a nice 9.7″ screen)